2025-11-23

 • multiple alternatives for syntax are specified. for example: bullet points, code blocks, and even the whole heading structure has redundant alternative syntax.

-indent tree markup - itm
+indent tree markup

-one of its main strengths beside the minimal syntax are the expression types that allow using plaintext or nested dynamic expressions either inline, for the current line, or for the current block.
+it is compatible with other formats like markdown and offers dynamic expression types that allow using plaintext or nested dynamic expressions either inline, for the current line, or for the current block.

 expression types